Whole-body End-Effector Pose Tracking: METHOD

 \section{METHOD}

 We train a policy to track end-effector target poses with minimal foot displacement, intended for use alongside a locomotion policy.
-Figure \ref{fig:main} illustrates the overall training process, starting with a data collection step, gathering terrain information and pre-sampling end-effector poses.
-During training, pose commands are sampled, checked for collisions, and used to train the policy.

-We use Isaac Lab \cite{orbit} as a simulation environment to train our policy, and we deployed our controller on ALMA \cite{full_mpc_belliscoso}, which integrates the Anymal D robot from ANYbotics \cite{anybotics_anymal_specifications} with the Dynaarm from Duatic \cite{dynaarm_specifications}.
+Figure \ref{fig:main} illustrates the overall training process.
+We use Isaac Lab~\cite{orbit} as a simulation environment to train our policy and deploy our controller on ALMA~\cite{full_mpc_belliscoso}, which integrates the Anymal D robot from ANYbotics~\cite{anybotics_anymal_specifications} with the Dynaarm from Duatic~\cite{dynaarm_specifications}.
 The robot has an inertial measurement unit providing body orientation and 18 actuators with joint position encoders.
-The main control loop and the state estimator are executed at 400 Hz, while our policy runs at 50Hz on an onboard computer.
+The main control loop and the state estimator are executed at 400 Hz while our policy runs at 50Hz on an onboard computer.
 While we show results on ALMA, our method remains applicable across different robot embodiments.